 Hertfordshire Students’ Union is a data controller.
 The Union processes personal information relating to students, staff and visitors.
 The Board of Trustees delegates day to day responsibility for implementing this policy and related procedures to key personnel within the Union.
 The Students’ Union and its subsidiaries are registered as a Data Controller with the Information Commissioner’s Office (ICO) and renews these registrations annually.

-The Chief Executive is the Students’ Union Data Protection Officer and is responsible for the implementation of the implementation of Hertfordshire Students’ Union’s Data Protection policy.
+The General Manager is the Students’ Union Data Protection Officer and is responsible for the implementation of Hertfordshire Students’ Union’s Data Protection policy.

 If clients want to know what personal information the Advice & Support team holds for them, they can make a written request to email@example.com FAO The Advice Centre Manager.
 Also, if a client wishes to raise a concern or complaint about how personal data is used, they can do so by contacting the Advice & Support Centre Manager (firstname.lastname@example.org).